buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertySets/Pset_CoveringCommon.md

+# Pset_CoveringCommon

 Properties common to the definition of all occurrence and type objects of covering
 <!-- end of short definition -->